Family and Medical Leave Act (FMLA) Entitlements Sample Clauses

 Family and Medical Leave Act (FMLA) Entitlements. (a) The Family and Medical Leave Act of 1993 ("FMLA") is the common name for the Federal law providing eligible faculty members an entitlement of up to four hundred and eighty (480) hours of leave without pay for qualified family or medical reasons during a one-year period.
 This Act entitles the faculty member to take leave without pay; where University policies permit, faculty may use accrued leave with pay during any qualifying family or medical leave.
 The failure to list, define, or specify any particular provision or portion of the FMLA in this Agreement shall in no way constitute a waiver of any of the rights or benefits conferred to the employer or the faculty member through the FMLA.

-Family and Medical Leave Act (FMLA) Entitlements. (a) The Family and Medical Leave Act of 1993 (hereafter "FMLA") is the common name for the Federal law providing eligible faculty members (whether salaried or paid from Other Personal Services (OPS) funds) an entitlement of up to four hundred and eighty (480) hours of leave without pay for qualified family or medical reasons during a one (1) year period.
-This Act entitles the faculty member to take leave without pay; where University policies permit, faculty may use accrued leave with pay during any qualifying family or medical leave.
-The failure to list, define, or specify any particular provision or portion of the FMLA in this Agreement will in no way constitute a waiver of any rights or benefits conferred to the University or the faculty member through the FMLA.
+Family and Medical Leave Act (FMLA) Entitlements. (a) The Family and Medical Leave Act of 1993 (“FMLA”) is the common name for the Federal law providing eligible faculty members an entitlement of up to four hundred and eighty (480) hours of leave without pay for qualified family or medical reasons during a one-year period.
+This Act entitles the faculty member to take leave without pay; where University policies permit, faculty members may use accrued leave with pay during any qualifying family or medical leave.
+The failure to list, define, or specify any particular provision or portion of the FMLA in this Agreement shall in no way constitute a waiver of any of the rights or benefits conferred to the employer or the faculty member through the FMLA. (b) Implementation of FMLA Leave Entitlements in the University of North Florida.

 Related to Family and Medical Leave Act (FMLA) Entitlements